 Why try to manipulate your sense of self in this way?

 Tulpamancy is an experiment that can help teach you about the way your thoughts function and the nature of your experiences of yourself.
 A tulpa can create a feeling of friendship, act as a character brought to life, or serve as a means to hold a new point of view to help enhance your decision making process.
 If you are a person in a stable situation in life, then there is likely little to no harm in trying this out.
-If you are in a less stable place, under a lot of stress or diagnosed with a mental illness, I strongly recommend that you first speak to a therapist or doctor about the effects this sort of thing might have on you before you consider trying anything.
+If you are in a less stable place, under a lot of stress or diagnosed with a mental illness, I strongly recommend that you first speak to a therapist or doctor about the effects this sort of thing might have on you before you consider attempting to create a tulpa.

 To get things started, attempt to imagine that there is an orb floating or sitting above a desk sitting nearby to you.
 Focus on that orb and speak to it using your thoughts.
 After getting used to speaking to this orb, turn away from that orb and think something to yourself.
 Do you notice a difference?